from: Pia zum Bansen

 published: Blue Sky Music UG

 Siblings Lena and Luke (called Luke in the story) are the stars of a new book and radio play series that aims to teach children about the history of money in an exciting and fun way.
 Instead of tackling this in the form of a dry non-fiction book, author Pia zum Bansen has opted for a far more entertaining way in which children are taught interesting information without feeling like they are being lectured to.
 The first story begins with an argument - truly not an unusual situation for siblings.
 In order to create an atmosphere of reconciliation, Lena and Luke are sent by their grandpa to the attic, where they are allowed to go exploring together with their dog Brownie.
 When they come across a mysterious box containing many different coins, Brownie suddenly disappears without a trace.
 As it turns out, the coins allow them to travel back in time and that's where the dog, who was playing with one of the coins, also disappeared.
 Together with their grandpa, Lena and Luke travel to pre-Christian Lydia, where they discover Brownie at a market.
 But to get him back, the children must first learn how people traded in that time...

-For upcoming episodes, a little more suspense wouldn't hurt, of course, because otherwise the impression of an educational piece could arise despite all efforts.
+For upcoming episodes, a little more suspense wouldn't hurt, of course, because otherwise, despite all the efforts, the impression of an educational piece could arise.
 But overall, the idea to convey the history of money and trade and thereby perhaps a somewhat more conscious and responsible use of money in this way is a very successful and commendable idea.
 Therefore, the money for this first audio play series published by the Frankfurt music publisher Blue Sky Music (the accompanying book will follow in September) is well spent!
 Recommended for children aged 5 and up.

 All further information can also be found at: Www.lena-und-luke.de